 Handling Estates with Care and Efficiency

-Whether the estate requires a full probate or a simpler administrative process, we assess every situation carefully and recommend the most efficient path forward.
+Whether the estate requires a full probate or a simpler administrative process, we assess every situation individually to find the most efficient path forward.

 Standard Probate Petitions

-When someone passes away with assets titled solely in their name — and no trust or other transfer mechanism in place — those assets typically must pass through probate court before they can be distributed to heirs.
-We handle all phases of the probate process, from filing the initial petition to obtaining final court approval for distribution.
+When someone passes away with assets titled solely in their name — and no trust or other transfer mechanism is in place — those assets typically pass through probate.
+We handle the full process:

 - Petition to open probate and appoint executor or administrator